 Go to the Columbus Park Fall Festival

-In honor of Columbus Day, the Friends of Christopher Columbus Park host a fall festival every year in October.
-Usually this event takes place either the weekend of the holiday or the week before.
+The Friends of Christopher Columbus Park hosts a fall festival every year in October.

 This event features a children’s parade through the park which your kids can either watch or join, as well as a variety of music and live entertainment to enjoy.

-The Columbus Park Fall Festival is currently scheduled to take place on October 15th, 2022, from 12 pm - 4 pm, but this may change depending on weather and other factors.
+The Columbus Park Fall Festival is currently scheduled to take place in October 14th, 2025.

 If you’re looking for other things to do in honor of this holiday, make sure to read our top 10 section for more details about the Columbus Day Parade!